Klipper3d/klipper/docs/Debugging.md

 that the hardware and software can reach.
 This benchmark stepping rate is not achievable in day-to-day use as Klipper needs to perform other tasks (eg, mcu/host communication, temperature reading, endstop checking) in any real-world usage.
-It is difficult to estimate actual real-world capacity, but as a general guide, one may approach 75% of these rates in practice.

 ## Step rate benchmark test ##